abhishek-isentia/Competency-Test/CDLead.md

 - evaluate your Jenkins abilities
 - judge your technical experince with CI/CD
-- understand how you automation design experince
+- understand your automation design experince

 # How you will be judged
 You will be scored on,